California’s SLAC and the Mission to Unveil the Mysteries of Matter and the Cosmos

 Glenn Seaborg, another Berkeley savant, picked up where McMillan left off when the latter migrated east to work at MIT.
 Seaborg unveiled the heart of plutonium, exposing its fundamental chemical and nuclear properties, including its high propensity for fission.
 As the world’s leading expert on plutonium, Seaborg directed the ambitious effort to separate plutonium from uranium and other reactor products.

 While these figures were all played prominent roles in the development of the atomic bomb dropped on Hiroshima and Nagasaki in 1945, it is Oppenheimer who is best remembered.
-After fourteen years at Berkeley, Oppenheimer was plucked from the physics department at Berkley to assume leadership of the research program at Los Alamos.
+After fourteen years at Berkeley, Oppenheimer was plucked from the physics department at Berkeley by General Leslie Groves to assume leadership of the research program at Los Alamos.
 Even after his move, Oppenheimer fostered a close alliance between Berkeley and the Manhattan Project.
 In a shroud of secrecy, the University of California took on the management of the operations at Los Alamos.
 The university even set up a Los Angeles office that handled material logistics for the lab.

 Despite decades passing and the veils of secrecy lifting, the legacy endures.
 The Los Alamos lab continues to operate under the University of California’s management, preserving Berkeley’s indelible imprint on the atomic age.
 It’s a testament to the institution’s groundbreaking contributions and a tribute to the remarkable scientists who once walked its hallowed halls.